 American Psychiatric Association. (n.d.).
 What Is Addiction?
-Retrieved from from https://www.psychiatry.org/patients-families/addiction/what-is-addiction
+Retrieved from https://www.psychiatry.org/patients-families/addiction/what-is-addiction

 Centers for Disease Control and Prevention.
 (2018, December 19).
 Opioid Overdose.
-Retrieved from from https://www.cdc.gov/drugoverdose/epidemic/index.html
+Retrieved from https://www.cdc.gov/drugoverdose/epidemic/index.html

 National Institute on Drug Abuse. (n.d.).
 Most Commonly Used Addictive Drugs.
-Retrieved from from https://www.drugabuse.gov/publications/media-guide/most-commonly-used-addictive-drugs
+Retrieved from https://www.drugabuse.gov/publications/media-guide/most-commonly-used-addictive-drugs

 National Institute on Drug Abuse. (n.d.).
 Marijuana.
-Retrieved from from https://www.drugabuse.gov/publications/drugfacts/marijuana
+Retrieved from https://www.drugabuse.gov/publications/drugfacts/marijuana